ROMEO MUST DIE: ALTERNATE THIRD ACT

 "My name's Han Sing.
 I'm an unarmed Hong Kong police officer," he announced.
-"My father just committed suicide in his office and I may have killed a man in self defense."
+"My father just committed suicide in his office and I may have killed a man in self-defense."

 "My God, Han, what did they do to you?"
 She asked.

-"It doesn't matter anymore," he answered.
-"It's over."
+"It doesn't matter, Trish.
+It's over." he answered.